ajiwatson/TomoDist/README.md

 Navigate to whatever directory you generally keep your Git repositories in.
 Run the commands:

 `git clone https://github.com/ajiwatson/TomoDist.git`

 `conda env create -f environment.yml`

 `conda activate TomoDist`

-### 2. Tutorial start: Unzip tutorial data
+### 1. Tutorial start: Unzip tutorial data
 Use your preferred method to unzip the Tutorial_Data.
 These particles were generated using EMPIAR-10164 data and the geometrically constrained particle picking in nextPYP(v0.7.0)(https://github.com/nextpyp).
 (Note nextPYP is NOT a requirement to run TomoDist, any particle picking method works so long as it can produce .spk files) [Tomography Tutorial](https://nextpyp.app/files/pyp/0.7.0/docs/tutorials/tomo_empiar_10164.html#).
 Plane coordinates were manually picked.
 Plane and particle coordinates were exported from nextPYP using the 'Export particle coordinates in IMOD format (sva/*.spk)" option.

-### 3. Step Three: Run the program!
+### 2. Run the program!
 Thanks to Mehmet (https://github.com/tasdelenmf) for adding compatability with a config file!
 Initially, I had a single command with a small army of flags to pass.
 Edit your config.yml file (If running tutorial the config.yml file comes set up assuming you have unzipped the data inside the Tutorial_Data directory.
 Change this if you unzipped it somewhere else)

 `python3 main.py config.yml`

-### 4. Step Four: Look at your results
+### 3. Look at your results
-If you go into the EMPIAR-10164 directory you should be able to see the results!
+If you go into the Results directory you should be able to see the results!
 Note that the normalized distances are unitless.
 The ice thickness and visualization plots are all done in nanometers (or unitless if displaying normalized distances).
 If you want to test the comparison options you can break up the tutorial data into two sets, or simply run it as both datasets being the EMPIAR-10164 dataset.
 Change the dataname for the second one if you do this though, I'm not sure how the code will behave if the two datanames are the same.

 ## List of possible parameters and how to use: These should be edited in config.yml file